-Prism Star card: A powerful kind of card with a couple of special rules. cards can be Pokémon, Trainer cards, or Special Energy.
-You can't have more than one card with the same name in your deck.
-If a card would go to the discard pile, put it in the Lost Zone instead.
+Prism Star (\) card: A powerful kind of card with a couple of special rules. (\) cards can be Pokémon, Trainer cards, or Special Energy.
+You can't have more than one (\) card with the same name in your deck.
+If a (\) card would go to the discard pile, put it in the Lost Zone instead.

 Prize cards: The 6 cards you put face down while setting up to play.
-Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prize cards and put it into your hand (or 2 Prize cards, for certain kinds of Pokémon such as Pokémon ex).
+Every time one of your opponent's Pokémon is Knocked Out, you take 1 of your Prize cards and put it into your hand (or 2 Prize cards, for a Pokémon-EX or a Pokémon-GX).
 When you take your last Prize card, you win!